dxc-technology/DXC-Industrialized-AI-Starter/README.md

 }
 wrt_raw_data = ai.write_raw_data(data_layer, raw_data, date_fields = [])
 ```
-This code instructs the data store on how to refine the output of raw_data into something that can be used to train a machine-learning model.
-Update data_pipeline() with code with an aggregation pipeline that fits your project.
-The refined data will be stored in the  Pandas dataframe.
-Make sure the output is what you want before continuing.
-Below is the example for creating pipeline:
+Once raw data is stored, you can run pipelines to transform the data.This code instructs the data store on how to refine the output of raw_data into something that can be used to train a machine-learning model. (to the syntax of MongDB pipelines for the details of how to write a pipeline).
+Below is an example of creating and executing a pipeline.
 ```
 pipeline = [
         {